staylor/goodbye-picasso/wp-content/plugins/gigpress/readme.txt

 * No lock-in here.
 Import your shows from a CSV file, without fear of duplicate data.
 Export your shows database to CSV - filtered by artist, tour, and date.

 == Changelog ==

+= 2.3.16 =

+* The Related Posts menu will now only show posts of the "post" type
+* Updated French translations (courtesy of François Fuchs)

 = 2.3.15 =